The Dioscuri

 - sulla80

 The year 96 BCE sat quietly between crises—but it should not be mistaken for calm.
-The deaths of the Gracchi brothers remained a fresh wound, and the social tensions they exposed remained unresolved.
+The deaths of the Gracchi brothers was still a fresh wound, and the social tensions they exposed remained unresolved.
 Within a few years, Italy would revolt and Sulla would march on Rome.

 This denarius was struck before all of that, when the Republic still spoke confidently of order, cult, and civic memory.
-Yet the decade had already seen major domestic violence—the Saturninus riots of 100 BCE being the most dramatic example.
-Factional politics between populares and optimates were intensifying, and the Republic's governing norms were showing strain.
+Yet the decade had already seen major domestic violence - the Saturninus riots of 100 BCE being the most dramatic example.
+Competition among senatorial factions was intensifying, in conflicts later described in terms of populares and optimates, and the Republic's governing norms were showing strain.
 The Italian allies grew increasingly frustrated, their resentment building toward the Social War that would erupt in 91 BCE.

 The Consuls of 96 BCE